brodieG/r2c/README.md

 and compatibility limitations[^3].
 But otherwise you type in what [you would have in normal R](#in-r) and see some impressive speed-ups.

-> The test is not entirely fair to `{data.table}` as there is no method to
+> The test is unfair to `{data.table}` as there is no method to pre-group the
-> pre-group the data for it (only pre-sort), and we disallow multi-threading,
+> data for it (only pre-sort), and we disallow multi-threading, thus I would not
-> thus I would not use the above timings to pick alternatives over
+> use the above timings to pick alternatives over `{data.table}`.
-> `{data.table}`.

 The key feature that `{r2c}` adds is the  ability to construct complex expressions from simple ones.
 For example, the slope of a bivariate regression: